 If the rust is still there, repeat the above cycle till the rust is removed.

 Wash the chrome part with soap water followed by clean water, and wipe it dry with a clean towel.
 Allow the part to dry.

-This is a slightly costly method and you need to purchase a chrome polish.
-The plus point of a chrome polish is it promises to bring back the original shining to the chrome.
+This is a slightly more expensive method and you need to purchase a chrome polish.

-Wash the rusted area with soap water followed by clean water.
+Wash the rusted area with soap and water followed by clean water.
 Wipe the part dry.

 Inspect the part and if you still find some rusted spots, repeat the process once again.

-Wash the rusted area with soap water followed by clean water.
+Wash the rusted area with soapy water followed by clean water.
 If the rust is removed completely, wipe the part with a clean towel and allow it to dry.

 Clean your motorcycle and the chrome parts regularly and apply a layer of chrome polish after drying the chrome-plated parts.

-When the chrome layer of your motorcycle mudguard or handlebar is struck with debris in the wind and gets a scratch or tiny holes on the chrome layer, the metal below is exposed to moisture and oxygen in the air and this is how rusting starts.
+When the chrome layer is struck with debris in the wind and gets a scratch or tiny holes, the metal below is exposed to moisture and oxygen in the air.
+This is how rusting starts.

 The chrome parts on your motorcycle enhance the aesthetic of your motorcycle, but rusting of the chrome parts will spoil the look.